apache/gravitino/docs/getting-started.md

     distribution/package/bin/gravitino.sh start
     ```

-## Getting started on Google Cloud
+## Getting started on Google Cloud Platform

 To begin using Gravitino on AWS, follow these steps: